 “With equivalent connectivity, lower costs and much better green credentials, the Nordic markets now represent a real and sustainable alternative to DFLAP.
 Our guide puts the key data in one place and makes it easy for location teams to make their decisions.

 According to the report, the Nordic region's electricity prices have hovered around EUR 0.06–0.10 per kWh – often cheaper than in other places across Europe.

 Furthermore, the Nordic region's cold and stable climate provides natural cooling – DigiPlex says that for half of the year average daytime high temperatures barely exceed 5° Celsius, and summer temperatures are generally 10-15°C cooler than Paris or London.

-In terms of speed to market, Nordic countries’ governments support data centres as strong growth sources.
+In terms of speed to market, Nordic countries' governments support data centers as strong growth sources.

 Furthermore, the World Bank's Doing Business 2019 report ranked Denmark, Norway, Sweden and Finland amongst the top 20 places to do business (3rd, 7th, 12th and 17th respectively).

 The report states, “Other major European economies (excluding the UK at 9th) fall outside of the top 20 (Ireland 23rd, Germany 24th, France 32nd and The Netherlands 36th).

 The report also highlights significant investments by the likes of Apple, Facebook, Google, and Microsoft.
 This creates a skilled workforce that supports a variety of data center requirements.